fdgt-apis/website/docs/getting-started.md

 # How does it work?

 Using `fdgt` is pretty simple.
-Instead of pointing to `irc-ws.chat.twitch.tv`, point your library to `irc.fdgt.dev`.
+Instead of pointing to `irc.chat.twitch.tv` or `irc-ws.chat.twitch.tv`, point your library to `irc.fdgt.dev`.
 DONE.

 ## Wait seriously?